I have been employed in the field of education for over 7 years and have dual licensure in special/general education as well as a BA.

 Why It Is Important to Raise Awareness

 It is hard for students to understand that there can be more than one right way of doing things.
 For example, in 2016 I had a class with about 12 students.
 One of the students liked to be the center of attention and talk a lot.
-On the other hand, I had another student of Muslim background who was very quiet and hardly ever talked.
+On the other hand, I had another student of a different background who was very quiet and hardly ever talked.
 The second student was picked on because they did not keep up with the amount of collaborative learning that the rest of the class participated in.
 The rest of the class saw the student as different, an outcast.
 In our society today, different is seen as something bad or unnatural.

 It turned out that this student’s culture required women to be seen and not heard.
 Eventually, the student came out of her shell and became a little bit more outgoing.
 I just think that it is sad that people and students pick on others that are different from them.
 Once she came out of her shell a little bit more, her peers got to know her, and she became good friends with two of her peers.
 The problem wasn’t her; it was that the norms involved much collaborative conversation.
 The classroom norms were a reflection of the participating students.